MindMimicLabs/building-blocks/docs/normalize-corpus-by-truncation.md

-# Normalize Corpus by Padding
+# Normalize Corpus by Truncation

 Deep Learning networks typically need a fixed shape for their inputs.
-This script right pads documents below a given length `xxx`.
+This script truncates all documents above a given length `xxx`.
 This script is intended to be run _after_ [vectorization](./vectorize-corpus.md)

 ## Run the script